rugbyprof/3013-Algorithms/Lectures/L06/README.md

 | <img src=https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/avl.1.14.png width="200"> |
 | Figure 1-14 |

-The reason our right rotation did not work, is because the left subtree, or 'a', has a positive balance factor, and is thus right heavy.
+The reason our right rotation did not work, is because the left subtree, or **A**, has a positive balance factor, and is thus right heavy.
 Performing a right rotation on a tree that has a left subtree that is right heavy will result in the problem we just witnessed.
 What do we do?
 The answer is to make our left subtree left-heavy.
 We do this by performing a left rotation our left